 Reina left Liverpool with 396 appearances to name and the fourth-most Premier League caps of any Spaniard.

-Nearly 40, Reina is not officially retired but his courting of far-right political parties and appearance as a giant penguin on the Spanish version of The Masked Singer point towards somebody winding down.
+Now in his fifth decade, Reina is not officially retired but his courting of far-right political parties and appearance as a giant penguin on the Spanish version of The Masked Singer point towards somebody winding down.

 RB: Daniel Agger

 The tattooed titan became a Liverpool icon during his eight years with the club.